Kernix13/rural-homestead/land-buy-info.md

 ## ARTICLE: [Real estate land use and property types](https://www.landsearch.com/blog/land-use-types-definitions)

 Land use describes the relationship between people and land.
-It’s what it sounds like—how a piece of land is being used.
+It’s what it sounds like — how a piece of land is being used.
 A more specific land use definition is the characterization of actions people apply to land for various purposes.

 If you’re a land buyer and you find the “perfect” property, it’s of the utmost importance to make sure you can do what you want with it.